 Become a volunteer befriender

 Befriending is a highly rewarding way to volunteer and is flexible enough to fit around other commitments.
 It gives you the chance to build a lasting relationship with someone and to experience first hand the difference that you are making.
-If you are interested in becoming a volunteer befriender, click here to see our volunteering opportunities.
+If you are interested in becoming a volunteer befriender, click here to read more about being a volunteer befriender or click here to see our volunteering opportunities.